pacifics/PassDao/README.md

 The smart contract has the next main functions:

 - Set a contractor proposal: every contractor can offer the DAO to sell products or execute services and ask for a voting process called board meeting.
 To make a new proposal and organize a board meeting will cost minimum 10 ethers (to avoid useless proposals, minimum value can be updated by voting).
 The fees go to the voters according to their share in Dao.
-This will influence the Community members to be active members.
+This will incentivize the Community members to be active members.

 - Approve a contractor proposal: shareholders can vote** for or against a contractor proposal*** during a board meeting which can last from two to eight weeks (can be updated by voting).
 If the quorum is more than 20% (minimal quorum can be updated by voting) and the positive votes are more than 50%, the contractor proposal is approved and the payment**** of proposal amount is completed.